The Hidden Costs of In-House IT vs Outsourcing to an MSP

 2. Access to a Full Team of Experts

-When you hire an MSP, you’re not paying for one technician you’re getting a whole team.
+When you hire an MSP, you’re not paying for one technician, you’re getting a whole team.
 These teams include professionals with different skills, including network management, cybersecurity, cloud systems, and compliance support.

 Instead of relying on a single employee’s knowledge, you get a team that handles your systems as a unit, which usually leads to better performance and faster support.